Dateformer: Time-modeling Transformer for Longer-term Series Forecasting: Experiments

-\subsection{Main Results}
+\subsection{Main results}

-We exhibit the performance of Dateformer in this section.
-As the first time-modeling work, we reset the forecasting setups from the time-modeling angle under the rolling forecasting setting.
-We evaluate models with a wide range of prediction days: 1d, 3d, 7d, 30d, 90d and 180d covering short-, medium- and long-term forecasting demand.
-Any length of input is allowed as long as the models can handle it.
-For other models, if existing, we'll choose the input length recommended in their paper.
+We show Dateformer's performance here.
+Due to splitting time series by day, we evaluate models with a wide range of forecast days: 1d, 3d, 7d, 30d, 90d (or 60d), and 180d covering short-, medium-, and long-term forecast demands.
+For coarse-grained \textit{ER} series, we still follow the forecast horizon setups proposed by \citet{wu2021autoformer}.
+Our idea is to break the information bottleneck for models, so we didn't restrict models' input.
+Any input length is allowed as long as the model can afford it.
+For these baselines, if existing, we'll choose the input length recommended in their paper.
 Otherwise, an estimated input length will be given by us.
-Our Dateformer selects 7d, 9d, 12d, 26d, 46d and 60d as corresponding lookback lengths, and we just train Dateformer once on the 7d-predict-1d task to test all setups for each dataset.
+We empirically select 7d, 9d, 12d, 26d, 46d (or 39d), and 60d as corresponding lookback days for Dateformer, and \textbf{we only train it once on the 7d-predict-1d task} to test all setups for each dataset.
 For fairness, all these sequence-modeling baselines are trained time-step-wise but tested day-wise.
-Due to the space limitation, only the multivariate forecasting comparison is shown here, see Appendix \ref{full experiment} for full experiments and ablation studies. \paragraph{Multivariate results}
+Due to the space limitation, only multivariate comparisons are shown here, see Appendix \ref{ur} for univariate comparisons and Table \ref{rwsd} for standard deviations results.